 This article was originally published in 2015 and has been completely updated in 2020.

 Have you paused during your busy career to consider some of the broader aspects of your own role and the PR field generally?
-As you enter 2018, you might find this time a good opportunity for some light self-reflection.
+In the shadow of the impact of the COVID-19 pandemic, you might find this time a good opportunity for some light self-reflection.